 What makes a good PCI Program?

-- A good PCI program will make PCI compliance easier for merchants and acquirers.
-If a PCI program is easy for acquirers but unhelpful for merchants, then the PCI program isn’t going to be helpful in the long run.
+• A good PCI program will make PCI compliance easier for merchants and acquirers.
+If a PCI program is easy for acquirers but unhelpful for merchants, then the PCI program isn’t going to be useful in the long run.
 This is why simplicity for acquirers and merchants should be a top priority when looking for a PCI program.

-- A PCI program should have excellent technical support.
-If acquirers and merchants know that they can easily get the technical support they need, they will be more likely to reach out when they run into issues with PCI compliance.
+• A PCI program should have excellent technical support.
+If acquirers and merchants know that they can easily get the help they need, they will be more likely to reach out when they run into issues.

-- Finally, a good PCI program should have a process in place to not only assist level 1 and 2 merchants with security assessments, but also be able to report that progress to the acquirer.
+• Finally, a good PCI program should have a process in place to assist level 1 and 2 merchants with security assessments, and report that progress to the acquirer.
 This, of course, is in addition to level 3 and 4 self-assessing merchant compliance reporting.

 Ensuring that your PCI program has each of these options will significantly decrease the frustrations of merchants and acquirers.